I’m going to share some of the causes and origins of core isolation, the mistaken beliefs that can arise out of it, and how it can be transformed.

 An example of transforming isolation with James:

 James was having marital difficulties, his wife constantly complained that he was unable to show up, or take responsibility for anything, and that he was very avoidant of any kind of intimacy.
 James touched into deep feelings of isolation that went right back to the womb when he sensed that his mother was struggling.
 His response to her lack of resources was to feel that he must take care of her, and please her.
 This continued throughout his childhood as he held this role with his mother who constantly talked to him about all of her troubles and woes.
-This was way too much for a Little One to manage.
+This was way too much for a little James to manage.
 Both of his parents were very isolated people; there was an ancestral history of isolation and of not asking for support.
-His job was to please his mother so that he would survive, and his Little One felt that if he didn’t care for her in this way, he would not make it.
+His job, learned as a prenate, was to please his mother so that he would survive, and his Little One felt that if he didn’t care for her in this way, he would not make it.
+He continued to feel this deep imprint working through him as an adult.
 It is very common for us all as prenates to take on a role based on a mistaken belief, and often to feel that we won’t survive if we don’t do this job.
-As we connected more with his Little One James realized that his Little One had been trying to do the very adult jobs of keeping his wife happy, and being a parent and a professional.
-His Little One was working so hard, without the resources to do these big adult jobs, and when we connected with him he felt profoundly isolated, and was whimpering in a corner.
-James made loving contact with his Little One, who really liked receiving that, and James felt his whole heart area open up and was engulfed by a feeling of bliss.
-This was the beginning of a beautiful new relationship that would continue to free James’s Little One from many years of being alone, a relationship between James’s adult self and his Little One that would eventually shift the burden of these adult jobs to where they should be, with the grown up James.
+As we connected more with his Little One James realized that in present time his Little One had been trying to do the very adult jobs of keeping his wife happy, parenting, and being a professional.
+His Little One was working so hard, without the resources to do these big adult jobs.
+When we connected with little James he was feeling profoundly isolated, and was whimpering in a corner.
+James made loving contact with his Little One, who was very receptive, and James felt his whole heart area open up and was engulfed by a feeling of bliss.
+This was the beginning of a beautiful new relationship that would continue to free James’s Little One from many years of being alone.
+A relationship between James’s adult self and his Little One developed that would eventually shift the burden of these adult jobs to where they should be, with the grown up James.

-The roots of core isolation lay deep and can remain untouched even by intimate others.
-We are not creating isolation in our babies on purpose, we are in the unconscious grip of a culture-wide unconsciousness about early consciousness, our own and others.
+The roots of core isolation lay deep and can remain untouched even by our intimate others.
+We are not creating isolation in our babies on purpose, we are in the unconscious grip of a culture-wide unconsciousness about early consciousness, our own and that of others.

 The Collective Baby’s want to come into whole health and balance, feel safe, and be present to receive the love that is here for them.
+They need our care, attention and awareness, and our help when something goes wrong.
 We all have a blueprint inside that naturally wants to move us towards health.
 Experiences that we have to cope with alone during our formative period create isolation on the Soul through somatic levels, which manifests in all aspects of our huwomanity.

 Three causes of isolation, and how it can be transformed into deep connection: